RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 As you can see, we found very interesting information about Malta.
 You can try some other countries on your own but keep in mind that sometimes names and other string can end up with spaces at the beginning or the end of the word or phrase.
-For instance, Malta could have ended up with space at the end in the data set.
+For instance, Malta could have ended up with space at the end of the data set.
 We might not have been able to get the information using 'Malta' and might have had to type 'Malta '.
-This would have been very inconvenient and we don't want to have to remember to put spaces at the beginning or end of every string.
+This would have been very inconvenient, and we don't want to have to remember to put spaces at the beginning or end of every string.
 Therefore, we always need to do a bit of cleanup to strip those spaces.

-Python has a method called ``strip`` which does exactly what we want, it removes characters from left and right based on the argument passed.
-You may be wondering, how can we apply this to all of the strings in the Series.
-Well, Pandas allows us to do this using ``str`` attribute of the series in combination with most of the standard string methods you know about.
+Python has a method called ``strip`` which does what we want, it removes characters from left and right based on the argument passed.
+You may be wondering, how can we apply this to all of the strings in the series.
+Well, Pandas allows us to do this using the ``str`` attribute of the series in combination with most of the standard string methods you know about.

 .. code:: python3